MaxDGU/bayesian_uncertainty/README.md

 VAEBatchEnsemble.py implements HyperBatchEnsemble on a Tensorflow Convolutional VAE to test the baseline effectiveness of HBE on a vanilla VAE.
 SCVI BatchEnsemble.ipynb is a beginning notebook for implementing HBE on the SCVI VAE.
 Source code for HBE from Uncertainty Baselines.
-Expression_Tests.ipynb runs sampling on 9 gene markets from the fibroblast, smooth muscle, and myeloid cell groups from SCVI training data.
+Expression_Tests.ipynb runs sampling on 9 gene markers from the fibroblast, smooth muscle, and myeloid cell groups from SCVI training data.
 Key results from Expression_Tests are shown in SCVI Experimentation.PDF.
 Plots reveal behavior of these key gene markers over many initializations of SCVI.
 SCVI training data for 36 initializations found on Azizi Lab GCP: instances/detests (https://console.cloud.google.com/ai-platform/notebooks/list/instances?project=azizilab-aml).
 Statistics.ipynb shows further summary statistics for the 9 key gene markers.

 High level overview of HBE as a method is included in BatchEnsemble Overview.